 In this article

 Soon after Gartner coined the term, vendors repositioned themselves to participate in the SASE conversation.
 Each focused on the components of SASE that played to their wheelhouses and may not\not have a robust solution.

 While we now have a better sense of SASE, there is still some confusion.

 How do you cut through the noise to find the best SASE solution?

-Some of the world's largest organizations are examining SASE solutions in our Advanced Technology Center.
-Here are five evaluation criteria that are helping them narrow down solutions to find an appropriate fit.
+Some of the world's largest organizations are examining SASE solutions in our Advanced Technology Center and, at the same time, leveraging five evaluation criteria to narrow down solutions to find the appropriate fit.

 1. Operational simplicity

 The SASE vendors that are having the most success in the market have shifted away from the technical features of SASE.
 Instead, they're focusing on how their solutions can simplify IT operations.
 There are four areas you can examine to determine just how much a SASE solution will simplify ITOps.

 Rapid turn-up: How easy is it for IT to quickly provision policies for hundreds or thousands of users or locations?

 Extensible licensing: Does the vendor provide an easy way to scale service consumption up or down as needed to accommodate peaks in demand?